Margam Country Park: Margam Abbey

 In 1147, Margam Abbey was built.
 When the abbey was dissolved in 1536 the Abbey Church nave was retained as Margam Parish Church, whilst the ruins of various other of the abbey buildings stand in the park today, including a spectacular twelve-sided Chapter House.

 A small chapel known as Hen Eglwys, also called Cryke Chapel and dated to 1470, was a grange of the Abbey on the hillside of Craig-y-capel.
 The gable-ends, with window tracery are the principle survivals, and provided a gothic landmark and viewpoint for the 19th-century parkland of Margam Castle.
 There was a burial ground and a nearby holy well known as Ffynnon Mair.

 Margam Stones

 During the 19th Century the Talbot family gathered together a collection of early Christian memorial stones from the locality, and placed them in and around the Abbey Chapter House, within what is now the Park.
 In 1892 they were put in the care of the Commissioners for Public works, and in 1932 they were moved into the nearby Church schoolroom, to become the Margam Stones Museum, now managed by Cadw.

 Margam Castle

-The Park also houses Margam Castle, a Tudor Gothic mansion house built by Christopher Rice Mansel Talbot in the early nineteenth century.
+The Park also houses Margam Castle, a Tudor Gothic mansion built by Christopher Rice Mansel Talbot in the early nineteenth century.
 Sculptures and artwork are placed at different places along the paths which connect the house with the Orangery.
+The mansion is listed at Grade I.

+The Orangery

+The Margam estate had a famed collection of citrus trees and when the Mansell Talbots abandoned the estate for Penrice, they determined to maintain the collection and Keck was commissioned to design an orangery to house it.
+The result was "longer and more capacious than any other in Great Britain".
+The orangery is Grade I listed.